codebeltnet/dotnet-tool-install-sonarscanner/README.md

 # Install .NET Tool - Sonar Scanner

-Install the latest version of [Sonar Scanner](https://www.nuget.org/packages/dotnet-sonarscanner) using `dotnet tool`.
+Install the latest version of [Sonar Scanner for .NET](https://www.nuget.org/packages/dotnet-sonarscanner) using `dotnet tool`.

 > This action is part of the Codebelt ecosystem and ensures a consistent way of:
 >